John the Baptist: Orders and societies

-The Baptistines are the name given to a number of religious orders dedicated to the memory of John the Baptist.
+A number of religious orders who include or have included in their name a mention of John the Baptist have been called Baptistines.

-John the Baptist is the name-giving patron of the Knights Hospitaller, or Knights of Saint John.
+John the Baptist is the name-giving patron of the Knights Hospitaller, or also called Knights of Saint John.

-Along with John the Evangelist, John the Baptist is claimed as a patron saint by the fraternal society of Free and Accepted Masons (better known as the Freemasons).
+Along with John the Evangelist, John the Baptist is claimed as a patron saint by the fraternal society of Freemasons.